treangenlab/InfA-amplicon/README.md

 4. Variant calling was done with a customized module of Olivar, using the consensus sequence as reference.
 5. Lists of variant location and frequency, as well as consensus sequences were used for downstream Olivar design.

+Reference sequences and lists of variations can be found in [References](References).

 ## Design of tiled amplicons
  - Amplicon length set as 150 to 300, since shorter amplicons have better sensitivity for fragmented wastewater DNA/RNA.
 Annealing temperature set as 60°C.
  - BLAST database: `ref_viruses_rep_genomes` (downloaded from NCBI FTP on May.
 18, 2024, BLAST v2.15.0).
 Influenza A is excluded from BLAST search with `-negative_taxids 11320`